Frame of reference

 Other name Inertial frames are commonly referred to as Galilean reference frames.
 Unlike inertial frames, non-inertial frames do not have a specific alternative name.
 However, they are commonly referred to as accelerated frames.

-Newton’s law Newton’s laws of motion hold true in an inertial frame.
+Newton’s laws Newton’s laws of motion hold true in an inertial frame.
 These laws describe the motion of objects accurately without the need for additional forces.
 Newton’s laws of motion may not hold true in a non-inertial frame.
 To describe the motion accurately, fictitious forces like the centrifugal force or Coriolis force need to be considered.

 Related